 Wrap good reads and notebooks in our two-stitch, easy-knit book cover pattern by Julie Picard complete with a little pocket for highlighters or hooks.
 A sleeve for the bookish crafter!
-For more fab knitting projects subscribe to Mollie Makes.
+Julie will show you how to make your own knitted book covers so you can keep all your favourite novels safe.
+This would be a fab gift idea for a fellow book-lover and will protect their books from dust, spills and scratches!

 You will need: